rschristopher/ischristtrue.com/src/modern-views/free-will.md

- whose views led (inevitably) to a schism within the Dutch Reformed Church, such that the [Remonstrant Brotherhood](https://en.wikipedia.org/wiki/Remonstrants) split from the Dutch Reformed Church.
+ whose views led (inevitably) to a schism within the Dutch Reformed Church, such that the [Remonstrant Brotherhood](https://en.wikipedia.org/wiki/Remonstrants) split from their parent church.
-The Remonstrant Arminian view was explicitly condemned at the
+Later, the Remonstrant Arminian view was explicitly condemned at the
  [Synod of Dort](https://en.wikipedia.org/wiki/Synod_of_Dort)
  which is what led to the articulation of the